jrfaudree/HOM/rq.md

   - What would a multiplication table look like for the Greek alphabetic system?
   - What is meant by a *ciphered* numerical system?

+- Secition 1.3
+  - What is the definition of "Babylonian" our text uses?
+  - The book's discussion of the Babylonian numerical system covers roughly what time period?
+  - (in person students) Walk to Rasmuson Library main floor and find the cunieform tablet on display near the south entrance.
+(Ask for the Ur III cuniform tablet, if needed.)
+How old?
+Where?
+Reaction?
+  - (on line students) Go to cdli.ucla.edu and in the quick search menu on the left enter the CDLI no. for the UAF tablet: P491488.
+How old?
+Where?
+Reaction?
+  - Describe the Babylonian positional system.
+Base?
+Symbols?
+Positional?
+Additive?
+  - Make an argument for and against the assertion that ancient Babylonians had a zero.
+  - What base 10 number is represented by the base 60 number: 3,0,18;40
+  - Write the decimal number 408.333333 in base 60 using the textbook's notation.
+  - What are some of the advantages of a base 60 system?
+  - The book's discussion of Chinese matheamtics covers roughly what time period?
+  - Compare the writing materials of the peoples we have read about in Chapter 1.
+(Egyptians, Babylonians, Chinese, Mayans, Incas).
+What would be the advantages and disadvanges?

 <div style="padding-bottom: 40px"></div>